 But great news.
 At our recent check in, she shared with me that she is noticing a huge positive change.
 “My worry habit has stopped.
 It seems to be mostly gone.
 Sometimes I find myself thinking some of the same negative thoughts, but they are not bothering me.
 I don’t feel the need to fight them.
 It’s like the thoughts go by, but I see them for what they are- just weird random thoughts that are useless”.

 Neurofeedback For Anxiety- “I’m Not Stuck On Repeat.
 My OCD Is Better”.

 Kai has been seeing me for treatment for OCD (obsessive compulsive disorder).
 We began working with each other about 16 months ago in therapy.
 Mainly, we have been doing Cognitive Behavioral Therapy and some exposure and response prevention treatment.
 In this form of therapy, the client has the homework assignment of not doing the ritual that they struggle with.
-For example someone with a compulsive hand washing ritual would have homework which required them to not wash their hands for a certain amount of time.
+For example someone with a compulsive hand washing ritual would have homework requiring them to not wash their hands for a certain amount of time.

 As is often the case with OCD therapy, progress has been slow and steady.
 Not being able to stand to see his partner suffer, he would inadvertently hinder our by encouraging Kai to “cave” and be easy on himself.
 This meant “giving in to the ritual”.

 In Kai’s case, his ritual was compulsive cleaning.
 Despite the fact that they couple had a housekeeper, when his rituals were flaring up, he would clean in the morning before work and resume cleaning when he returned home in the evening.
 He would put rolls of paper down on their carpet to avoid germ contamination, and he would follow his partner around with a spray bottle of bleach.
 This way, he could immediately prevent any germs from taking hold in their home.